fernandoacorreia/blog/content/posts/learning-golang-part-17.md

 Value stored in text is: 'I have 10 apples.'
 ```

-Notice how the first argument to `Sprintf` is the format specifier, with 2 verbs (`%d` and `$s`) as placeholders, and
+Notice how the first argument to `Sprintf` is the format specifier, with 2 verbs (`%d` and `%s`) as placeholders, and
-how two other arguments are provided, each providing the value for one of these verbs.
+how two other arguments are passed, each providing the value for one of these verbs.

 Comparing `Sprintf` to the examples above, we were able to get the string formatted exactly as we wanted without needing
 to add extra space arguments -- at the cost of having to learn a few simple formatting verbs.